DoroMartoski/SFAdvancedAdmin/General Notes.md

 * Default Collaborative forecast period is monthly - you can however change the setting to quarterly.
 If you use custom fiscal year then your fiscal period is the default.
 * The forecast hierarchy is retained.

+## Salesforce CRM Content
+**Instead of file folders that are harder to search, CRM content stores files in fully searchable file repos called libraries.**
+* Multiple libraries can be created based on classifications such as dept name, job function etc.
+* User permissions can be created within the libraries to manage security.
+* Authors can add descriptive labels or tags to help classify and organize content across libraries.
+Tags can be used as search filters
+* Private libraries which allow users to reduce their desktop clutters can also be created.
+* Benefit of CRM Content/ content management is document search and version control.
+* CRM Content searches the entire body of the document as well as content properties such as title, description, author name and tags.
+### Sear